getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 Sampling enables you to collect traces on a subset of your traffic and extrapolate to the total volume.
 Furthermore, **enabling sampling allows you to control the volume of data you send to Sentry and lets you better manage your costs**.
 If you don't have a good understanding of what sampling rate to choose, we recommend you start with a low value and gradually increase the sampling rate as you learn more about your traffic patterns and volume.

-When you have multiple projects collecting transaction events, Sentry utilizes "head-based" sampling to ensure that once a sampling decision has been made at the beginning of the trace (typically the initial transaction), that decision is propagated to each application or project involved in the [trace]({%- link _documentation/apm/apm-glossary.md -%}#trace).
+When you have multiple projects collecting transaction events, Sentry utilizes "head-based" sampling to ensure that once a sampling decision has been made at the beginning of the trace (typically the initial transaction), that decision is propagated to each application or project involved in the [trace]({%- link _documentation/performance/performance-glossary.md -%}#trace).
 If your applications have multiple entry points, you should aim to choose consistent sampling rates.
 Choosing different sampling rates can bias your results.
 Sentry does not support "tail-based" sampling at this time.

-If you enable APM collection for a large portion of your traffic, you may exceed your organization's [Quotas and Rate Limits]({%- link _documentation/accounts/quotas.md -%}).
+If you enable Performance collection for a large portion of your traffic, you may exceed your organization's [Quotas and Rate Limits]({%- link _documentation/accounts/quotas.md -%}).

 ## Setting Up Tracing